 We are a real estate investment trust ("REIT") that commenced operations in 1986.
-We invest in healthcare and human service related facilities currently including acute care hospitals, rehabilitation hospitals, sub-acute facilities, free-standing emergency departments, childcare centers and medical/office buildings.
-As of July 31, 2019, we have sixty-nine real estate investments located in twenty states consisting of:
+We invest in healthcare and human service related facilities currently including acute care hospitals, behavioral health care hospitals, rehabilitation hospitals, sub-acute facilities, free-standing emergency departments, childcare centers and medical/office buildings.
+As of October 31, 2019, we have seventy-one real estate investments (including two under construction) located in twenty states consisting of:

-- six hospital facilities consisting of three acute care, one rehabilitation and two sub-acute; - fifty-five medical/office buildings, including four owned by unconsolidated limited liability companies ("LLCs")/limited liability partnerships ("LPs"); - four free-standing emergency departments ("FEDs"), and; - four pre-school and childcare centers.
+- seven hospital facilities consisting of three acute care, one behavioral health care (currently under construction), one rehabilitation (currently vacant) and two sub-acute (one of which is currently vacant); - fifty-six medical/office buildings, including five owned by unconsolidated limited liability companies ("LLCs")/limited liability partnerships ("LPs"), one of which is currently under construction; - four free-standing emergency departments ("FEDs"), and; - four pre-school and childcare centers.